BryantWelch/WallBrowser/README.md

-# Wallhaven Browser
+# WallBrowser

-A modern web application for browsing and downloading wallpapers from Wallhaven.
+A modern wallpaper browser for Wallhaven.
 Built with React, featuring advanced search, bulk downloads, and a beautiful interface.

 ## ✨ Key Features